lilingxi01/seedb-replication/README.md

 # SeeDB Replication

+This repository contains the replication implementation of the SeeDB project.
+The project aims to replicate the SeeDB system and evaluate the optimization strategies proposed in the original paper.
+[The original paper](https://www.semanticscholar.org/paper/SeeDB%3A-Efficient-Data-Driven-Visualization-to-Vartak-Rahman/265c244dbb7afffab62afc67f8a85ebda0213299) is titled "SeeDB: Efficient Data-Driven Visualization Recommendations to Support Visual Analytics" by Vartak et al. (2015).

 ## Database Setup

 ### 1. Create Database

 Connect to your database through `psql` command-line tool or any other tool of your choice.
 Then, create a database named `census_income`:

 ```sql
 CREATE DATABASE census_income;